 I am blessed to have never deal with any form of herpes.
 Most people at some point in their life will indeed experience herpes, mainly in the form of a cold sore.

-Today I would like to highlight two herbs that are known to be particularly useful in fighting the HSV.
 It is important to note that this is NOT medical advice as I am not a licensed medical professional nor do I pretend to be one on this site.
 Please take the information I am presenting and do your own research.
 Then consult your trusted medical practitioner.
-Product links are affiliate links which help support my site.

-Now that my disclaimer is out of the way, let’s talk about those two herbs shall we?
+Now that my disclaimer is out of the way, let’s talk about two herbs for herpes shall we?

 I bet this herbal antiviral never came onto your radar.
 I would be surprised if it did.
 It isn’t exactly commonplace.
-However, houttuynia is probably the most effective herbal antiviral in reducing the cytokine cascade the HSV starts.
+However, houttuynia is probably the most effective herbal antiviral in reducing the cytokine cascade the herpes simplex virus starts.
 Basically, it is powerful enough to inhibit the virus.

 Houttuynia is an antiviral and can both inhibit the replication of the virus as it moves through one’s system as well as prevent a viral infection if taken as a preventative.
 It is a broad-spectrum herbal antiviral making it great to have on hand for more than just a herpes outbreak.